williamchenjun/MySQLPythonControls/README.md

-# MySQLPythonControls
+# MySQL/MariaDB Python Controls
-I wrote a few functions to make it more convenient to run MySQL queries.
+I wrote a few functions to make it more convenient to run MySQL/MariaDB queries.